 Most of the famous brands of guitars have been turned over to mass production for a long time.
 What began many decades ago as a labor of love by skilled artisans has become modern factory assembly line work.
 For many of these time-honored brands, the resulting decrease in quality is now as famous as the name.
 In addition, the market is full of inexpensive imported guitars made of plywood and glued with epoxy.

 It has been a long time since I played a new guitar in a music store that impressed me with its tone, regardless of the name on it.
 To be sure, there are some fine smaller American companies where the quality of the fit and finish has been maintained and the guitars are still made by skilled craftspeople rather than by inexpensive labor.
-These guitars are well made and some of them sound very impressive.
-And frankly, some don’t.
+Clicking Here can redirect you to find guitars which are well made and some of them sound very impressive.
+And frankly, you can enjoy good music.

 Part of the reason for this is the inability of mass manufacturers to individually voice guitars.
 The parts and the completed guitars are machined and assembled with consistency to a standard that in some cases is quite high but which still falls short of individuality.
 Bringing out the full tone of an instrument by adjusting things like brace height and top thickness, and must be done by hand for each guitar.
 Whether these are accomplished by instinct and feel honed from years of experience, or quantified using modern technology as some builders are doing, the result is a better sounding guitar than one which has been cookie cut in a factory regardless of how fancy it looks.
 As one example, the tone of many pre-war Martin guitars is famous and these are often called the Holy Grail of old acoustic instruments.
 Martin ceased individual voicing in the late 40’s and early 50’s.
 Buying a handmade guitar is one way of regaining the lost practice of hand voicing and tap tuning that disappeared when factory mass production became the norm.
 As Bill Collings has said, a factory-made guitar is more like a guitar shaped object.
 A guitar must be manipulated by human hands to be a truly great musical instrument.